Joel Kiviranta: Playing career

 As a pending free agent, Kiviranta was re-signed by the Avalanche to a one-year, $775,000 contract for the season on 1 July 2024.
-He suited up in 79 regular-season games and set career-highs with 16 goals and 23 points while and notching his first two career game-winning goals.
+He suited up in 79 regular-season games and set career highs with 16 goals and 23 points while and notching his first two career game-winning goals.
 Kiviranta also registered his first three career multi-goal performances, two of which took place in the month of December.
 Among them was Kiviranta’s first career regular-season hat trick in a 5-2 victory against the Seattle Kraken on 22 December 2024.

-Kiviranta made his 100th regular season appearance with the Avalanche on 11 January 2025, and in the post-season he registered 1 assist through 7 games in suffering a playoff exit to former club, the Dallas Stars, for the second consecutive season.
+Kiviranta made his 100th regular season appearance with the Avalanche on 11 January 2025, and in the post-season he registered 1 assist through 7 games in suffering a playoff exit to his former club, the Dallas Stars, for the second consecutive season.

-Having completed his contract, Kiviranta was an un-signed after a month into free-agency before opting to return for a third year with the Avalanche in re-signing to a one-year, $1.25 million contract for the season on 8 August 2025.
+Having completed his contract, Kiviranta was un-signed after a month into free-agency before opting to return for a third year with the Avalanche in re-signing to a one-year, $1.25 million contract for the season on 8 August 2025.

+On 1 July 2026, Kiviranta left the Avalanche as a free agent and returned to the Dallas Stars for the season in agreeing to a one-year, $1 million contract.

 International play

 Kiviranta was selected to make his senior international debut with Finland at the 2019 IIHF World Championship held in Bratislava, Slovakia.
 He finished with 2 goals and 3 points in 9 games to help Finland claim the gold medal in a victory over Canada on May 26, 2019.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.